mrporterphysics/mrporterphysics.github.io/Presentations/ES Presentations/weather/weatherslids.md

 **Always include units in the answer.** °C/km for temperature gradient; mb/km for pressure gradient.

+A *steep* gradient (closer lines) means **stronger winds** and **more dramatic weather**.
+This connects directly to severe storm formation.

 </div>

 <!--
 TEACHER MOVE: Pressure gradient is a common Regents question.
 Same formula — just plug in pressures.
-KEY POINT: A *steep* gradient (closer lines) means winds will be stronger.
-This connects to severe weather.
+KEY POINT: A steep gradient = stronger winds = closer to severe weather.
+This is the conceptual hand-off to the severe storms unit.
+EXAM NOTE: The 2024 ESRT removed the equations table from pg 1.
+Students need to recall this formula from memory now.
 -->

 ---